gvwilson/thirdbit/src/fiction/darker-web/index.md

 Professor Bradley Maung enters without waiting for an answer.
-He recently joined the computer science department, and is young, ambitious, and talented, though not quite talented enough for the sort of university he would like to be at.
+He recently joined the computer science department, and is young, ambitious, and talented, though not quite talented enough for somewhere more prestigious.

 When Professor Jayaramath admits that she is, Professor Maung launches into an obviously rehearsed speech.